jrs-coding-school/recursion/README.md

 ## 3 key features of recursion

 Make sure the recursive functions that you write exhibit these 3 attributes.
 We'll use an example of a recursive function named `power` to compute the exponent of a number.
 The exponent of a number says how many times the base number is used as a factor.
-A base number of 8 to the power of 2 would result in 8 x 8 = 64.
-Here 8 is the base and 2 is the exponent.
+A base number of 8 to the power of 3 would result in 8 _ 8 _ 8 = 512.
+Here 8 is the base and 3 is the exponent.

 1. A Termination Condition